 Fruits and vegetables:

-- Most of the fruits and green leafy vegetables are good source of potassium which helps to promote the bone health
+- Most of the fruits and green leafy vegetables are a good source of potassium which helps to promote the bone health

 Good food for bones

 |Lean Meat: fish, chicken and egg whites, Sprouts and pulses||Protein|